glory-violet/mainworkingdirectory/README.md

 ```bash
 sudo systemctl status mongod
 ```
-#### If it has been installed successfully then you will see the status as "Active Running"
+#### If it has been installed successfully, you will see the MongoDB status as "Active Running"
 #### CTRL + C to exit out of the MongoDB Status.

 #### Run the below command if there is any trouble with the MongoDB (Optional Commands):